By Corey Lewis, CPT, CSCS

 Since egg white protein is directly derived from egg whites, no fat or cholesterol is present in the protein powder.
 Egg white protein is also lactose-free.
 So it is a non-dairy protein powder option that suits individuals with a sensitivity to lactose.

 It is important to be cautious with just relying on egg white protein to provide all of your nutritional protein needs.
-You’ll get the protein intake you desire, but you might also miss out on important micronutrients needed for your body to properly function.
+You’ll get the protein intake you desire.
+However, you might also miss out on important micronutrients needed for your body to properly function.
 For example, if you opt for egg white protein, you will not be receiving any vitamin A from this dietary source.
 A deficiency in Vitamin A can lead to impairments in bone development, vision, reproduction, and skin.

 After weighing the pros and cons of egg protein, you can decide if this is the right protein source for you.
 A good introductory brand to test out is It’s Just!
 Egg White Protein – Nothing Else!
 Not only is it keto-friendly, but it also provides you with a cheap launch into egg-based protein.
+Or, if you’re feeling ambitious, then read our top 5 egg protein powder reviews.

 Vegetarians and vegans need not worry; there are plenty of plant-based protein powders that can help you acquire the protein you desire.
 Plant-based protein powders, like meat- or dairy-based protein powders, have the ability to provide you with the right amount of protein intake.